-Remote Start Heated Seats
+Remote Start Heated and Ventilated Seats

-When it is cold outside, the heated seats can be turned on automatically during a remote vehicle start.
-The heated seats will be canceled when the ignition is turned on.
-Press the button to use the heated seats after the vehicle is started.
+During a remote start, the heated or ventilated seats, if equipped, can be turned on automatically.
+When it is cold outside, the heated seats turn on, and when it is hot outside the ventilated seats turn on.
+The heated or ventilated seats are canceled when the ignition is turned on.
+Press the button to use the heated or ventilated seats after the vehicle is started.

-The heated seat indicator lights do not turn on during a remote start.
+The heated or ventilated seat indicator lights on the button do not turn on during a remote start.

-The temperature performance of an unoccupied seat may be reduced.
+The heated seat temperature performance of an unoccupied seat may be reduced.
 This is normal.

-The heated seats will not turn on during a remote start unless the heated seat feature is enabled in the vehicle personalization menu.
-See Remote Vehicle Start on page 2-8 and Vehicle Personalization on page 5-35 for more information.
+The heated or ventilated seats will not turn on during a remote start unless they are enabled in the vehicle personalization menu.
+See Remote Vehicle Start on page 2-8 and Vehicle Personalization on page 5-39.